 This small exhibition records changes over time to the shoreline of the Waitematā, and immediate surrounds through historical Auckland photography.

 Sitting at just under 4 inches, the Te Pahi medal is a small object with a big story to tell.
 Presented to Ngāpuhi chief Te Pahi by Governor of NSW, Philip Gidley King, this medal was offered as a token of esteem for their friendship and the sharing of knowledge.

 Ka toro haere tēnei whakaaturanga i ētahi o ngā tātai kōrero mō Te Tiriti o Waitangi me nga āhuatanga o ngā whakataunga Tiriti ki Tāmaki Makaurau nei.

 This display explores some of the history surrounding the Treaty of Waitangi and Treaty settlement process here in Auckland.

-Back for an eleventh season, the legendary Fazioli piano recital series returns to Auckland Museum for four stellar performances over winter.
+Back for its twelfth season, the legendary Fazioli Piano Recital Series returns to the Museum with three stellar performances.